grafana/writers-toolkit/docs/sources/write/style-guide/style-conventions/index.md

 ```markdown
 To add an administrator to the list of local users, navigate to **Appliance** > **Configuration** > **Access**.
 ```

+Don't use bold to draw attention to a word or phrase within a sentence, instead use italic emphasis.

 ### Italic